 Tickets for all productions are available here.
 Due to the limited capacity of the space, we recommend purchasing tickets in advance.
 All ticket holders need to check in at Will Call upon arrival.
 Online ticket holders are asked to present their online confirmations, to receive physical tickets.
 People purchasing tickets at the park may pay with cash, Visa, MasterCard, or a check made out to Silicon Valley Shakespeare.

 Seating in Sanborn Park is available on a first-come, first-served basis.
 The house opens for seating at 6:30pm.
 At that time, you may claim your seats with a blanket and then go enjoy a picnic in the park.
-Members may enter early to reserve their seat by showing their membership card.
+Donors Circle patrons may enter early to reserve their seat.

 Seating consists of gray chairs with padded seats and backs.